 Medical malpractice is a legal term that describes situations where medical professionals harm patients because of negligence or recklessness.
-Any time a doctor injures a patient or worsens their condition as a result of failing to provide treatment, delaying treatment, misdiagnosing, or failing to diagnose, the injured party has a right to file a legal claim against the physician to seek compensation for their losses.
+Any time a doctor injures a patient or worsens their condition, the injured party has a right to file a legal claim against the physician to seek compensation for their losses.

 At Belsky, Weinberg & Horowitz, LLC, we’re dedicated to helping injured victims recover and move forward comfortably.
 If you’re looking for legal guidance in the area of medical malpractice, we can help.
 Let’s start by taking a look at the responsibilities a doctor has in the state of Maryland.